flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-what-leiningen-is.md

 * Publish them to repositories
 * Run them

+Tools are often layered on top of each other, one tool smoothing out the warts of the tools it wraps.
 For example, the following tools (and more) are part of the Ruby artifact ecosystem:

 * _Ruby Gems_ provides a package specification, the means to incorporate gems in your project, and the means to build and publish